blacksmithgu/obsidian-dataview/docs/docs/reference/functions.md

 hash(dateformat(date(today), "YYYY-MM-DD"), file.name, position.start.line) = ...
 A unique "random" value in a TASK query
 ```

-This function can be used in a `SORT` statement to randomise the order.
+This function can be used in a `SORT` statement to randomize the order.
 If you're using a `TASK` query,
 since the file name could be the same for multiple tasks, you can add some number like the starting line
 number (as shown above) to make it a unique combination.
 If using something like `FLATTEN file.lists as item`,
 the similar addition would be to do `item.position.start.line` as the last parameter.

 ### `striptime(date)`